ls1intum/Ares/README.md

 ## Basic Usage

 *AJTS provides a high level of security which comes at the cost of usability.
-Severaly steps need to be taken in order to make tests work properly, and it might require some time to understand what AJTS does.
+Several steps need to be taken in order to make tests work properly, and it might require some time to understand what AJTS does.
 Please study at least this complete basic usage guide before using AJTS in production.*

 #### Table of Contents